RotherOSS/doc-otobo-installation/content/installation-docker.rst

    docker_admin> bin/docker/build_docker_images.sh
    docker_admin> docker image ls

-After building one can select the wanted image by setting ``OTOBO_IMAGE_OTOBO``, ``OTOBO_IMAGE_OTOBO_ELASTICSEARCH``, ``OTOBO_IMAGE_OTOBO_NGINX`` in *.env*.
+After building the local images, one can specify the images to be used by setting ``OTOBO_IMAGE_OTOBO``, ``OTOBO_IMAGE_OTOBO_ELASTICSEARCH``, ``OTOBO_IMAGE_OTOBO_NGINX`` in *.env*.

 Automatic Installation